cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 - Check the state of a cluster using `gpstate`.

-    gpstate is the utility that can give you information about the state of the cluster.
-It has different arguments to show different aspects of the state.
+    `gpstate` is the utility that can give you information about the state of the cluster.
+You can add different arguments to see different aspects of the cluster state.

     ```shell
     [gpadmin@mdw ~]$ gpstate
+    ```

+    ```shell
     20230823:16:17:41:004530 gpstate:mdw:gpadmin-[INFO]:-Starting gpstate with args:
     20230823:16:17:41:004530 gpstate:mdw:gpadmin-[INFO]:-local Cloudberry Version: 'postgres (Cloudberry Database) 1.0.0 build dev'
     20230823:16:17:41:004530 gpstate:mdw:gpadmin-[INFO]:-coordinator Cloudberry Version: 'PostgreSQL 14.4 (Cloudberry Database 1.0.0 build dev) on aarch64-unknown-linux-gnu, compiled by gcc (GCC) 10.2.1 20210130 (Red Hat 10.2.1-11), 64-bit compiled on Aug  9 2023 14:45:43'